merylcarey/acmcelwee.github.io/_posts/2015-09-24-dr-shari-davis.md

 > "Powerlifting has provided me with physical activity that is both physically & mentally challenging.
 Training & lifting have provided me with a confidence that permeates all areas of my life - personal and professional.
-I also believe training will increase my chances of lifelong health while decreasing the effects of aging such as falls, broken bones, & stability.
+I believe training will increase my chances of lifelong health while decreasing the effects of aging such as falls, broken bones, & stability.
 Find a physical activity that you enjoy and do it.
 If powerlifting is something you're considering, go to a meet and get a sense of the energy among the lifters as well as the encouraging and supportive environment."